 - Only one account option is available – the brokerage account.

-Like Robinhood, Webull also offers free trades on stocks and ETFs, although it does not allow you to trade options or crypto.
-Webull also requires no account minimum, making it another great option for new investors.
+Like Robinhood, Webull also offers free trades on stocks, ETFs, and crypto.
+Webull also requires no account minimum, making it another excellent option for new investors.
 In addition, they recently added the ability to purchase fractional shares, which eliminated one of the significant drawbacks of this app.

-While Robinhood is a little more simple, Webull offers advanced reporting and analysis features that many investors will love.
+While Robinhood is a little more simple, Webull offers advanced reporting and analysis features that many investors, especially advanced investors, will love.
 Learn more in our Webull review.
 You can also see our comparison of Robinhood vs. Webull vs. Stockpile for more info.

 Webull’s features include fundamental and technical analysis available for intermediate and advanced investors: